Skip to main content

 Gourmet Hummus Bowls

-Traditional hummus elevated with artisanal toppings - truffle oil, confit mushrooms, slow-cooked lamb, pine nuts, pomegranate seeds.
-Reflects 2025 trend of elevated street food.
-Found at modern hummusiyas in Tel Aviv's Carmel Market area and Jerusalem's Machane Yehuda.
+Plain hummus dressed up with toppings like truffle oil, confit mushrooms, slow-cooked lamb, pine nuts or pomegranate seeds.
+It's part of the move to push street food upmarket, and you'll find it at the newer hummusiyas around Tel Aviv's Carmel Market and Jerusalem's Machane Yehuda.

 Allergens: